PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 The workflow which deploys the `release` branch to the `staging` environment is named `CI - Release`.
 As mentioned above, you should verify that this workflow successfully deployed the `release` version to `staging` before considering deploying to `production`.
-If you click on the latest workflow run of `CI - Release` then you can see a breakdown of the workflow into its consitutent workflows.
+If you click on the latest workflow run of `CI - Release` then you can see a breakdown of the workflow into its constituent workflows.
 Note the `deploy-stfc-staging-k8s` job.
 If this job is successful then the `release` version has been successfully deployed to `staging`.

 Assuming this is the case, navigating back to [Actions](https://github.com/PSDI-UK/psdi-data-conversion/actions), note that there is a workflow